Garnet Wolseley, 1st Viscount Wolseley: Early military career

-Second Burmese War

 Just a month after he joined the 12th Foot, Wolseley transferred to the 80th Foot on 13 April 1852, with whom he served in the Second Anglo-Burmese War.
 He was severely wounded when he was shot in the left thigh with a jingal bullet on 19 March 1853 in the attack on Donabyu, and was mentioned in despatches.
 Promoted to lieutenant on 16 May 1853 and invalided home, Wolseley transferred to the 84th Regiment of Foot on 27 January 1854, and then to the 90th Light Infantry, at that time stationed in Dublin, on 24 February 1854.
 He was promoted to captain on 29 December 1854.

 Crimea

 Wolseley accompanied the regiment to the Crimea, and landed at Balaklava in December 1854.
 He was selected to be an assistant engineer, and attached to the Royal Engineers during the Siege of Sevastopol.
 Wolseley served throughout the siege, where he was wounded at "the Quarries" on 7 June 1855, and again in the trenches on 30 August 1855, losing an eye.

 After the fall of Sevastopol, Wolseley was employed on the quartermaster-general's staff, assisting in the embarkation of the troops and supplies, and was one of the last British soldiers to leave the Crimea in July 1856.
 For his services he was twice mentioned in despatches, received the war medal with clasp, the 5th class of the French Légion d'honneur and the 5th class of the Turkish Order of the Medjidie.

 Six months after joining the 90th Foot at Aldershot, he went with it in March 1857 to join the troops being despatched for the Second Opium War.
 Wolseley was embarked in the transport Transit, which wrecked in the Strait of Banka.
 The troops were all saved, but with only their personal arms and minimal ammunition.
 They were taken to Singapore, and from there dispatched to Calcutta on account of the Indian Mutiny.